 A Telugu film director who reinvigorated Indian genre cinema with tightly wound, cerebral thrillers and heist films.

-Chandra Sekhar Yeleti announced himself not with a whisper, but with a meticulously plotted bang.
-His 2003 directorial debut, 'Aithe,' was a sleek, multi-strand heist thriller that felt like a bolt from the blue in Telugu cinema.
-It won the National Award, signaling that a new, disciplined voice had arrived, one more interested in narrative clockwork than cinematic spectacle.
-He followed this with the amnesia thriller 'Anukokunda Oka Roju,' further cementing his reputation as a master of suspense and structure.
-While his later work explored historical drama and fantasy, his core influence lies in proving that Telugu audiences would embrace smart, nonlinear storytelling.
-Yeleti's films are characterized by their careful plotting, moral complexity, and a refusal to rely on standard industry formulas, inspiring a wave of writers and directors to prioritize story mechanics.
+Chandra Sekhar Yeleti's 2003 directorial debut, 'Aithe,' was a sleek, multi-strand heist thriller that won the National Award and signaled a new, disciplined voice in Telugu cinema.
+He followed this with the amnesia thriller 'Anukokunda Oka Roju,' building a reputation as a master of suspense and structure.
+His films are characterized by careful plotting, moral complexity, and a refusal to rely on standard industry formulas.
+While later work explored historical drama and fantasy, his core influence lies in proving that Telugu audiences embrace smart, nonlinear storytelling.
+Yeleti inspired a wave of writers and directors to prioritize story mechanics over cinematic spectacle.

 1965–1980